forntohblandine/CyberThreat-Reporting-and-Response-Platform/README.md

 # Project Title: Community Cyber Threat Reporting and Response Platform (C-CTRR)
 # Project Description:
-Cyber threats such phishing scams, social media impersonation,� and fake�job advertisements�are on the rise�in numerous Cameroonian cities, including Yaound� and Bamenda.
-Victims frequently don't know where to report these occurrences, and there isn't a centralized method for local authorities or service�providers to gather and examine these reports.
+Cyber threats such phishing scams, social media impersonation, and fake job advertisements are on the rise in numerous Cameroonian cities, including Yaounde and Bamenda.
+Victims frequently don't know where to report these occurrences, and there isn't a centralized method for local authorities or service providers to gather and examine these reports.
 Delays in responding to new digital dangers and fragmented awareness result from this.
 The Community Cyber Threat Reporting and Response Platform (C-CTRR), a distributed, cloud-based community service that enables people, organizations, and security volunteers to report cyber incidents, share verified alerts, and work together to respond to threats that impact the local community, is what this project intends to develop in order to address this.
 # Description of the Service
 C-CTRR is a web platform where users can: